theasp/mini-ci/README.txt

 ═══════

   ┌────
+  │ Usage: mini-ci [option ...] [command ...]
+  │
+  │ Options:
+  │   -d|--job-dir <dir>       directory for job
+  │   -c|--config-file <file>  config file to use, relative to job-dir │   -m|--message [timeout]   send commands to running daemon, then exit │   -o|--oknodo              exit quietly if already running │   -D|--debug               log debugging information │   -F|--foreground          do not become a daemon, run in foreground │   -h|--help                show usage information and exit │
+  │ Commands:
+  │   status  log the current status
+  │   poll    poll the source code repository for updates, queue update if │           updates are available
+  │   update  update the source code repository, queue tasks if updates are made │   tasks   run the tasks in the tasks directory
+  │   clean   remove the work directory
+  │   abort   abort the currently running command
-  │ ./mini-ci --help
+  │   quit|shutdown
+  │           shutdown the daemon, aborting any running command │   reload  reread the config file, aborting any running command │
+  │ Commands given while not in message mode will be queued.
+For instance │ the following command will have a repository polled for updates (which │ will trigger update and tasks if required) then quit.
+  │   mini-ci -d <dir> -F poll quit
   └────

-  Usage: mini-ci [option …] [command …]

-  Options: -d|–job-dir <dir> directory for job -c|–config-file <file>
-  config file to use, relative to job-dir -m|–message [timeout]  send commands to running daemon, then exit -o|–oknodo  exit quietly if already running -D|–debug  log debugging information -F|–foreground do not become a daemon, run in foreground -h|–help  show usage information and exit

-  Commands: status  log the current status poll  poll the source code
-    repository for updates, queue update if updates are available update update the source code repository, queue tasks if updates are made tasks  run the tasks in the tasks directory clean  remove the work directory abort  abort the currently running command quit|shutdown shutdown the daemon, aborting any running command reload  reread the config file, aborting any running command

-  Commands given while not in message mode will be queued.
-For instance the following command will have a repository polled for updates (which will trigger update and tasks if required) then quit.  mini-ci -d
-  <dir> -F poll quit

 4 Configuration